Healthy Homes, Healthy Habits (HABITS)

 Time Frame: Baseline, 6 months, 12 months

-Household environment assessing availability of activity items will be assessed using a modified Home - Inventory Describing Eating and Activity Development (H-IDEA) form.
+Household environment assessing the number of different activity-promoting items available in the home of the caregiver will be assessed using a modified Home - Inventory Describing Eating and Activity Development (H-IDEA) form.
+Higher values indicate more availability of different activity-promoting items in the home.

 Baseline, 6 months, 12 months